Ok, so have you ever found yourself in this scenario?

 Oh joy!
 What a pleasurable experience, thank you so much!

 It's moments like this that I find the most challenging and something that I've struggled with a lot regarding my restrictions.
 Eating out is like a crap shoot.
-Sometimes I get really lucky and find a restaurant whose wait staff and kitchen are extremely knowledgeable and you can relax and enjoy your meal.
+Sometimes I get really lucky and find a restaurant whose wait staff and kitchen are extremely knowledgeable and I can relax and enjoy my meal.
 Other times, I do my best to order something safe, and find myself mentally pleading with the Universe that they get my order right.
 And other times, I simply have to walk out and try some place else.

 In the case above, our server was on the ball and even double checked the ingredients with the kitchen before putting in the order for the table.
 I felt confident that I was going to be able to enjoy the meal.
 I don't know what happened once it got to the kitchen, but something was definitely getting lost in translation.
 The poor waitress was mortified, especially after the third attempt.
 Even the bus boy came over to apologize, sharing that he had never witnessed anything as bad as what happened to me and my food.
 In the end, they had taken off the cost of my meal, but let's be real folks — saving $16 did nothing to salvage the experience of dining out with my family.